 Melanie pushed the picture out of sight; the memory of it was too much to bear.
 Less than two weeks after the picture had been taken, Sirius had been sent off to Azkaban for murdering thirteen people and working for Voldemort.

 She could still remember the day she’d found out – it had undoubtedly been the worst day of her life.
 Melanie had woken up in an unfamiliar place, looking around blearily at the bright white walls and ceiling, had eventually noticed other beds, and people walking around in lime-green robes, and realised she was in St. Mungo’s.
 The last thing she could remember before that was when she was searching for the Death Eater Antonin Dolohov and then felt a sharp pain in her neck.
 And now she was lying in a bed in St. Mungo’s.
 She touched her neck; at least it didn’t hurt anymore.

 “Melanie, you’re awake!” said a voice.
 Melanie turned her head slightly to see Althea Branstone, who was a trainee Healer.
-“You’ve been through quite a lot; you were unconscious for over a week.
+“You’ve been through quite a lot; you were hit with some dark curses and were unconscious for almost two weeks.
 Healer Metzger thought you were dead.
 But don’t worry – you’re fine, that curse has healed up nicely, though there’s a bit of a scar now.”